paulohaacke/terraform-provider-ldap/docs/resources/object.md

 ### Optional

 - **attributes** (Set of Map of String) The map of attributes of this object; each attribute can be multi-valued.
+- **hidden_attributes** (Set of String) The set of attributes that can't be read from the LDAP server (e.g. userPassword).
+Attributes present in this list will be updated using the replace method, even if the attribute does not exists in the ldap server.
 - **id** (String) The ID of this resource.

 ## Import